jungleking624-cyber/Africa-Travel-Line/README.md

-❌ **Not Medical Advice** - Consult healthcare professionals for health needs ❌ **Not Travel Insurance** - Recommends but doesn't provide insurance ❌ **Not Emergency Services** - Contact local authorities for emergencies ❌ **Limited Geographic Scope** - Focuses on African destinations only ❌ **No Payment Processing** - No financial transactions handled
+❌ **Not Medical Advice** - Consult healthcare professionals for health needs ❌ **Not Travel Insurance** - Recommends but doesn't provide insurance ❌ **Not Emergency Services** - Contact local authorities for emergencies ❌ **Limited Geographic Scope** - Focuses on African destinations only (But the agent has no Geographical limitation) ❌ **No Payment Processing** - No financial transactions handled

 ### Important Disclaimers